gokhancag/mozio/README.md

 MinCapacity
 MaxCapacity
 ```
-Here is an example of creating stack with a more parameters:
+Here is an example of creating stack with more parameters:
 ```
 aws cloudformation create-stack --stack-name MozioFargate \
   --template-body file://deploy_mozio_app.yaml \